-- 1. Stop the engine and remove the key from the panel. - 2.
-Unscrew the filler cap (in blue on below picture) on the exchanger tank (in grey on below picture). - 3.
-Open the vent (in blue in the red circle). - 4.
+1. Stop the engine and remove the key from the panel.
+Flip up the plastic filler cap of the expansion tank.

+- 2. Coolant level should stand between the higher and the lower spurs on the side of the tank (red arrows). - 3.
 Top-up in using clean water only if amount to fill is remote.
-Use glycol mix if tank is almost empty. - 5.
-Stop filling when vent is overflowing. - 6.
-Reinstall the vent and the coolant cap.
-Secure them.
+Use glycol mix if tank is almost empty. - 4.
+Reinstall the coolant cap. - 5.
+Check the coolant level in the recovery tank (if fitted).
+It should lie between the Min and Max mark of the recovery tank.
+Add clean water if necessary.

-This Max level in the tank is representing the effective level of coolant only when the engine is cold.
+The Min and Max levels on the recovery tank (if fitted) are indicating the effective level of coolant only when the engine is cold.